Read This First

 Prompt 2: Assessment of Content

-The section works by contrast: Summary as a load-bearing piece, Extracted Formal Arguments as a supporting reason, and A Logical Exploration as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Testability as a load-bearing piece, Extracted Formal Arguments as a supporting reason, and Argument 5: The Asymmetry Proof as a supporting reason.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Summary distinct from Extracted Formal Arguments.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Testability distinct from Extracted Formal Arguments.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Consciousness and Brain